 $ qmake CONFIG+=force_independent $ make docs

-The following values can be added to qmake
+The following options can be added to the qmake

 The following custom qmake variables are recognized: